 Think about the kinds of rewards you can offer for completing a training course, a workplace challenge, or achieving KPI benchmarks.
 Often, public recognition can go a long way toward rewarding participation.

-Design a simple analytics dashboard to track how your gamification program performs against the goals you set out for it.
-Track factors like the number of employees who participate in the program, how many complete the goals of the program, and how much overall job performance improved during the gamification program.
+Design a simple analytics dashboard to track how your gamification program performs against the goals you had set.
+Track factors like the number of employees who participate in the program, how many complete the goals, and how much overall job performance improved during or right after the gamification program.

 If you’re finding low participation statistics, you might need to consider how you reward and recognize participants.
-If overall job performance doesn’t improve as much as expected, the gamification program might not have related closely enough to business goals and employee KPIs.
+If overall job performance doesn’t improve as much as expected, you might need to adjust your gamification initiative to better match your business goals and employee KPIs.

 Either way, the best way to improve your gamification strategy is to track and analyze the right data.

-Just as it’s important to track the successes and failures of applying gamification in the workplace, it’s also vital that employees are given an opportunity to reflect on where they succeeded and failed in the challenge.
+Just as it’s important to track the successes and failures of applying gamification in the workplace, it’s also vital that employees have an opportunity to reflect on where they succeeded and failed in the challenge.

 Let’s say that an employee failed to close enough contracts as part of the sales team’s three-month challenge.
 How do you show that employee what they could have done differently to achieve the goal?